ProjectLibertyLabs/gateway/docs/src/Run/Scalability.md

 Before implementing autoscaling, ensure that:

-- Kubernetes metrics server is enabled and running (or another resource metrics provider).
+- Kubernetes metrics server (or another resource metrics provider) is enabled and running.
 - [**Helm**](https://helm.sh/docs/intro/install/) installed for managing Kubernetes applications.
 - The deployment for [**Frequency Gateway**](https://github.com/ProjectLibertyLabs/gateway/blob/main/deployment/k8s) is running in your Kubernetes cluster.